pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/entities/layerset.rst

 Further information
 -------------------

-* You can find information about using layersets in the `Quickstart documentation <../../../../book/quickstart.html#configure-your-wms>`_.
+* You can find information about using layersets in the 'Instancesets </instancesets.html>'_ and the `Quickstart documentation <../../../../book/quickstart.html#configure-your-wms>`_.

 * The relevance of layersets for the display in the layertree is described in the Thematic Layers section of the `layertree documentation <../elements/layertree.html>`_

-* Likewise layersets can be switched on or off in the `Map element <../elements/map.html>`_.
+* Likewise, layersets can be switched on or off in the `Map element <../elements/map.html>`_.